 “But while France and Italy may be rich in truffle history, U.S. growers do have one big advantage: Chefs prize freshness, and a U.S. truffle can go from the ground to a chef’s kitchen in a day or overnight, where a European truffle may take days, losing its scent.”

 Who can resist the reliable french fry?
 Add shavings of truffle and parmesan cheese, and you have a trio made in heaven.
-For this comfort food fix, visit Andiamo (Ritz-Carlton) and Craft F&B Co.
+For this comfort food fix, visit Andiamo (The Ritz-Carlton, Grand Cayman) and Craft F&B Co.
 Both are well known for their famous truffle fries.

-The season comes to an end with a 5-course truffle dinner and wine pairing by Chef Thomas Seifried at Blue by Eric Rupert in January during the annual Cayman Cookout.
-A highlight of the internationally acclaimed event hosted by Chef Eric Rupert and friends Jose Andreas and Emeril Legasse.
+The season comes to an end with a 5-course truffle dinner and wine pairing by Chef Thomas Seifried at Blue by Eric Ripert in January during the annual Cayman Cookout.
+A highlight of the internationally acclaimed event hosted by Chef Eric Ripert and friends Jose Andreas and Emeril Legasse.
 If you get a chance to attend this event, it is a must.